 5. Beard Balm Handmade in Detroit

 Beard Balm’s dedication to naturally sourcing their ingredients deserves a lot of praise.
 For instance, the way they get their beeswax from Michigan bees who haven’t been exposed to pesticides not only protects you, the customer, but they’re supporting a responsible apiary that is preserving an at-risk species vital to Earth’s ecosystem at large.

 Their plant-based oils are fair trade, certified organic, and, in some cases, Kosher.
 Meanwhile, their lanolin is USP-certified, which means it is certified to contain exactly what it says it does, in the amount it says it does.

 To top it all off, their cans are made by unionized American steelworkers.
 For Americans, supporting our steel industry is a top priority for most, and I predict many will find this a huge point in Beard Balm’s favor.

-Another main moisturizing ingredient is lanolin, which deserves its own section, as its awesome skin benefits have largely been forgotten.
+Another main moisturizing ingredient is lanolin, which deserves its section, as its excellent skin benefits have largely been forgotten.
 Lanolin is a natural moisturizer that comes from sheep’s wool, in the case of Beard Balm, Merino sheep.
 In the days of yore, shepherds and sheep farmers were known for their amazingly soft hands, and it was the lanolin all along.
 And since lanolin comes from the wool, it doesn’t harm the sheep, so it’s still animal-friendly by most people’s standards.